Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Hunter Renfroe and the Los Angeles Angels take the field against Alex Kirilloff and the Minnesota Twins on Saturday at 10:07 PM ET, in the second of a three-game series at Angel Stadium of Anaheim.
+Byron Buxton will lead the Minnesota Twins into a matchup with Shohei Ohtani and the Los Angeles Angels on Sunday at 4:07 PM ET, in the final game of a three-game series at Angel Stadium of Anaheim.

-The Angels are the favorite in this one, at -130, while the underdog Twins have +105 odds to play spoiler.
-The contest's over/under has been set at 8.5 runs.
+The favored Angels have -155 moneyline odds to win against the underdog Twins, who are listed at +125.
+The total is 8 runs for the game.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.